minhquanvu0604/UTSMA-Software-Introduction/wiki/design_challenge_2024/Design_Challenge_Proposal_Minh_Quan_Vu.md

 ## Timeline
 I will work on the above tasks and provide support to Software and Embedded.
 Minimum time commitment will be 20 hours per week.
+In the last week, I will have to do some marking for Programming for Mechatronic System, and will be away in a undefined timeframe, since it depends on the time slots students book me for viva.

 ### Last Week - Testing JAM (10/6 - 16/6)
 - PfMS group discussion.